Yalkaurawing1/Yalkaurawing1/README.md

 Full stack developer
 --------------------

-I've been learning to core for almost 1 year trying to switch My career.
+I've been learning to code for almost 1 year trying to switch My career.
 I started with HTML, CSS but now I'm learning full stack development at Alx Africa SE

 * 🌍  I'm based in Kano, Nigeria
 * ✉️  You can contact me at [Yalkaurawing@yahoo.com](mailto:Yalkaurawing@yahoo.com)